JordanDworaczyk/TEST/README.rst

           </a>
         </h3>
         <p align="center">
-          Interested?
-Any questions?
-You can reach me through keybase.
+          *All documentation is hosted online at Read the Docs, and can alternatively be read offline by using* ``docs/build/index.html``.
         </p>
       </p>
     </embed>

-*All documentation is hosted online at Read the Docs, and can alternatively be read offline by using* ``docs/build/index.html``.

 Important Notice
 ~~~~~~